Spectral Ranking: Spectral Ranking 101

 Many \emph{centrality indices} based on simple summations performed on the row or columns of this matrix were common in psychometry and sociometry.
 For instance, if the matrix contains just zeroes and ones meaning ``don't like'' or ``like'', respectively, the sum of column $j$ will tell us how many entities like $j$.
 But, clearly, we are not making much progress.

+In the middle of the XIX century, however, the results of chess tournaments were represented by a square matrix $M$ populated with $0$, $1$, and $1/2$, representing a defeat, a victory or a draw.
+The diagonal of such matrices was forced to be zero, and the sum of symmetric entries would always sum to one.
+Row sums,\footnote{We use row vectors.} that is, $M\mathbf 1^T$, were an easy way to provide a global score for a player, from which a ranking could be derived,\footnote{Here we take care of distinguishing the \emph{scores} given to the players from the \emph{ranking} obtained sorting the teams by score.} so to assign prizes, or divide money proportionally.

+To improve the precision of this score, the Austrian chess player Oscar Gelbfuhs proposed in 1873 to iterate the procedure, that is, to compute $M^2\mathbf 1^T$, refining previous scores.
+Essentially, starting from an initial score of $1$ given to all players, each player would get a new score obtained by adding the scores of the players that he or she defeated, and half the scores of the players with whom there was a draw.
+The procedure would then be iterated again using the new set of scores.

+Edmund Landau~\cite{LanZRWT}\footnote{I must thank Jan Peter Sch\"afermeyer for pointing me to~\cite{LanUPS}, which points to~\cite{LanZRWT}.
+Previous versions of this paper~\cite{VigSR} mentioned Seeley's work as first appearance of the idea.
+To the best of my knowledge, it is still the first appearance of the $\ell_1$-normalization idea.} noted in his first published paper~\cite{SchPEL} that if one consider the natural iterated score $M^k\mathbf 1^T$, the results are unreliable, as the ranking depends on the number of iterations $k$.
+He thus proposed to compute a score vector $\bm r$ satisfying, in matrix notation,

+that is, a right eigenvector (such a vector is fixed by the refinement procedure, modulo multiplication by a constant).
+The first known appearance of the idea is thus more than a century old---in fact, it is XIX-century mathematics.

+In 1895, the very existence of such a ranking, or its properties, were unknown, but just a few years later Oskar Perron and Georg Frobenius would develop their well-known theory of positive matrices~\cite{BePNMMS}.
+Thus, Landau returns on the subject~\cite{LanUPS} to show that his approach gives a sensible result.\footnote{Incidentally, he includes an example coming from correspondence with Perron showing that small fluctuations in the matrix entries can generate paradoxical results, thus, in fact, dismissing the method~\cite{DaEARHS,CMSFLRPV}.}

-The first fundamental step towards spectral ranking was made by John R.~Seeley in 1949~\cite{SeeNRI}: he noted that these indices were not really meaningful because they did not take into consideration that it is important being liked by someone that is in turn being liked a lot, and so on.
-In other words, an index of importance, centrality, or authoritativeness, should be defined \emph{recursively} so that my index is equal to the weighted sum of the indices of the entities that endorse me.
-In matrix notation,\footnote{All vectors are row vectors.}
+The other fundamental step towards spectral ranking was made half a century later by John R.~Seeley~\cite{SeeNRI}, who was unaware of Landau's work: he noted that indices based on row or column sums were not really meaningful because they were not taking into consideration that it is important being liked by someone that is in turn being liked a lot, and so on.
+In other words, an index of importance, centrality, or authoritativeness, should be defined \emph{recursively}\footnote{The word ``recursively'', here, is used in a generalized but slightly incorrect sense which is common in the literature, and for which the word ``impredicatively'' would be more appropriate, but probably obscure to most readers.} so that my score is equal to the weighted sum of the scores of the entities that endorse me.
+In matrix notation,